Updated Mar 14, 2026§ For Everyday Items

 Both the AirTag and the Chipolo ONE Spot use Apple’s Find My network to locate lost items.
 They look similar, cost about the same, and run on replaceable CR2032 batteries.
 But one has UWB, and the other doesn’t.
 That single difference changes how useful each tracker is when you’re standing in a parking lot trying to find your keys.

-I’ve tested both trackers across several months of daily use, clipping them to bags, keychains, and luggage.
+Both trackers suit everyday items like bags, keychains, and luggage.
 Here’s what actually matters when picking between them.

 • AirTag’s UWB Precision Finding gives directional arrows and distance readings within 30 cm accuracy, something no Chipolo tracker offers.